Shanto-Islam/Crazy_Phisher/README.md

 # Crazy_Phisher
-Android app for hacking Facebook &amp; Google accounts.
+Crazy phisher is for hacking Facebook &amp; Google accounts using phishing apps.